 Also, this will allow you to monitor the traffic that your 404 pages is receiving.
 You can implement a 301 redirect with Redirect Check.

 - Title and Meta Description

 Note that your title is not the same as the headline of your article.
 Your title should be between 55 and 65 characters in length (including spaces) because that’s how much will be displayed inside the SERPs.

 Your meta description should be no longer than 160 characters (since a 600-pixel container is used to display it) because all the extra characters will get clipped.
 It is important to include your target keyword in both.
 You can preview how they will look inside the results with SEO Mofo.

 - Alt Tag

-Having relevant and high-quality images on your website is a must these days, but don’t forget to include alt tags and titles for your images which are relevant and descriptive.
-Check you image title tags with Image Alt Test.
+Having relevant and high-quality images on your website is a must these days, but don’t forget to include alt tags and titles for your images that are relevant and descriptive.
+Check your image title tags with Image Alt Test.

-Another factor which contributes to your overall SEO are URLs which are relevant, and preferably which contains your keyword because it helps Google determine the connection between your content and the URL.
+Another factor that contributes to your overall SEO is URLs that are relevant, and preferably contain your keyword because it helps Google determine the connection between your content and the URL.
 You can create your URL automatically or manually.

 - Mobile Friendliness

 Since smartphones and tablets have become the dominant devices through which users consume content, you need to make sure that your website is mobile-friendly.
 In addition to that, Google’s mobile crawler takes it into account when ranking your website.
 You can test mobile-friendliness here.